-Twenty-five years ago, two Flathead Electric Cooperative employees attended a meeting of the National Rural Electric Cooperatives Association and learned that co-ops across the nation were offering their members an option to round up their electric bills to fund community projects.
-Cooperatives are governed by seven principles, one of which is “concern for community,” as co-ops are not-for-profits owned by their community members.
+25 years ago, 2 Flathead Electric Cooperative employees attended a meeting of the National Rural Electric Cooperatives Association and learned that co-ops across the nation were offering their members an option to round up their electric bills to fund community projects.
+Cooperatives are governed by 7 principles, one of which is “concern for community,” as co-ops are not-for-profits owned by their community members.

 From this 1997 meeting, Co-op staff returned home to Montana, reflected on the greater Flathead Valley’s needs, and decided that Flathead Electric should help to improve safety within the service area.
 A board was formed, and in 1998, many members began voluntarily rounding up their electric bills.
 For example, a bill of $55.01 or $55.99 is rounded up to $56.00.
 Over each year, most members end up contributing about $6 to Roundup for Safety.